St. Lawrence Seaway & Great Lakes

 Pre-Cruise

-Our custom Québec City Pre-Cruise Package provides you with a seamless way to experience the city and easily board the ship.
+Our custom Milwaukee Pre-Cruise Package provides you with a seamless way to experience the city and easily board the ship.
 Arrive the day before your cruise and Pearl Seas Cruises will handle the rest.
+The package includes a 1-night stay at the Drury Hotel, located in the heart of downtown, near many amazing attractions such as the Milwaukee Art Museum and the Harley-Davidson Museum.

 Pre-Cruise Packages must be reserved at least 30 days before your cruise date.
 Please call 800-981-9146 for pricing and availability.